giorgioditizio/APTs-database/neo4j_db/README.md

 - ***platform*** contains the list of platforms in which the malware can run.
 For example, *Linux*,*Windows*, *macOS*, etc.

 #### Tool
-This node represents a legitimate tool available that is exploited by a threat actor during their campaigns.
+This node represents a legitimate tool available that is known to be used by an APT.
 - ***name*** contains the name of the tool.
 For example, *Winexe*.

 #### Technique